tlbhuber/11-ReadMeGen/Sample-ReadMe/readMeSampleFile.md

 * [Questions](#Questions)

 ## Installation Procedure
- *Clone this repo to to your local machine *
+ Clone the Repo to your local machine and run in `$ node server.js`

 ## Usage Information
- Anyone can use this app.
+ Anyone may use this application.

 ## Contribution Guidelines
- No contributions are requested at this time.
+ No contributions are being looked for at this time.

 ## Testing Instructions
- No testing required, just install and run.
+ No testing is required.

 ## Questions